-The transition from DEB packages and the apt command line front-end in Debian to RPM packages and dnf front-end was a smaller transition than I had expected it to be. dnf and apt’s command syntaxes are very similar and they work in mostly the same way.
-I’ve not managed to get myself into too many dependency and package conflicts with dnf; something that happen every other month with apt.
+The transition from DEB packages and the apt command-line front-end in Debian to RPM packages and dnf front-end was a smaller transition than I’d expected it to be. dnf and apt’s command syntaxes are very similar and they work in mostly the same way.
+I haven’t managed to get myself into too many dependencies and package conflicts with dnf; something that happens every other month with apt.
 I’ve only ever gotten into trouble with the third-party RPM Fusion repository.
-It’s development is not kept in sync with Fedora so some updates to Fedora can break packages in RPM Fusion (packages like VLC Media Player, Steam, and VirtualBox).
+It’s development isn’t kept in sync with Fedora so some updates to Fedora can break packages in RPM Fusion (packages like VLC Media Player, Steam, and VirtualBox).

 The software selection in Fedora’s repositories is smaller than Debian’s, but the only package I missed was VirtualBox.
 I’ve replaced the VirtualBox visualization tool with GNOME Boxes and I’m much happier with Boxes than I’ve been with VirtualBox in a long time.
-Boxes runs Windows 10 really well and is better integrated with the Linux desktop when compared to VirtualBox.
-In Debian, the VirtualBox packages had a tendency to disappear from the repositories for weeks on end as the Linux Kernel and VirtualBox’s Kernel extensions fell out of sync.
+Boxes runs Windows 10 well and is better integrated with the Linux desktop when compared to VirtualBox.
+In Debian, the VirtualBox packages tend to disappear from the repositories for weeks on end as the Linux Kernel and VirtualBox’s Kernel extensions fell out of sync.
 (The same problem appears with the VirtualBox packages in “RPM Fusion” — a third-party repository for Fedora.)
-GNOME Boxes are built on technologies with more permissive licenses that are come built in to the Linux Kernel, so upgrading isn’t an issue.
+GNOME Boxes are built on technologies with more permissive licenses that are come built into the Linux Kernel, so upgrading isn’t an issue.
 The interface is also more modern and sleeker.
-I’ll write more about using GNOME Boxes at at a later time.
+I’ll write more about using GNOME Boxes at a later time.

 For desktop use, FirewallD leaves something to be desired when graphical applications have their network connections blocked.
-Ideally, there should be a notification or dialog informing the average user about programs not behaving correctly because the firewall blocked connection attempts .
-I don’t believe the same holds true for server and background services, but foreground applications and games could really benefit from this.
+Ideally, there should be a notification or dialog informing the average user about programs not behaving correctly because the firewall blocked connection attempts.
+I don’t believe the same holds true for server and background services, but foreground applications and games could benefit from this.

 See last week’s article on FirewallD for more about Fedora’s firewall.